koyya-suchitra/STOXENSE-AI-STOCKS-PREDICTOR/README.md

-# 📊 STOX AI: Stock Price Trend Predictor with LSTM
+# 📊 STOXENSE AI: Stock Price Trend Predictor with LSTM

-Welcome to **STOX AI**, an AI-powered interactive dashboard that predicts stock price trends using a Long Short-Term Memory (LSTM) deep learning model.
+Welcome to **STOXENSE AI**, an AI-powered interactive dashboard that predicts stock price trends of different companies using a Long Short-Term Memory (LSTM) deep learning model.
 It includes visual analysis with technical indicators like **50-day Moving Average (MA50)** and **Relative Strength Index (RSI)**.

 ---